 Topics of interest include, but are not limited to:

-Papers should be submitted via the EasyChair SPIN 2025 submission website: https://easychair.org/conferences/?conf=spin2025.
+Papers should be submitted via the EasyChair SPIN 2025 submission website: https://easychair.org/conferences/?conf=spin2025 in the track Research Papers, where you can then select the respective paper category.

 The proceedings of SPIN 2025 will be published in Springer’s Lecture Notes in Computer Science series.
 Submissions should adhere to the LNCS format, see Springer’s website for detailed instructions.
 Please take into account Springer’s Book authors code of conduct when preparing submissions.